OpenGIS/open-user-map/readme.txt

 === 🚀 PRO ===
 The Open User Map plugin is also available in a professional version which includes more styles, more funtionality and more flexibility!

+- **Filterable Marker Categories**
+Organize locations in multiple filterable marker groups.
+Each group (category) can have an individual marker icon and will be accessible to visitors.

 - **More custom field types**
 Add custom fields like links, radio buttons, checkboxes, dropdowns and even HTML.
 Social media links will automatically be rendered as icons.